 On the basis of these principles, Red Flag advances a programme to challenge the mis-leadership of the workers’ movement by reformist, Stalinist and centrist organisations.
 Here we outline the fundamental elements of our programme, which are developed in detail in our national and international programmes.

-- We fight for the liberation of LGBT people from the persecution and discrimination that is their lot under capitalism.
+We fight for the liberation of LGBT and disabled people from the persecution and discrimination that is their lot under capitalism.
 We fight against the oppression and super-exploitation – via the family, the state, and work, that youth suffer.

 Our goal is the creation of a genuine, mass revolutionary party capable of challenging social-democracy and Stalinism for leadership across the whole range of working class struggles.
 Our model is the Bolshevik party that led the Russian revolution to victory in – so far – the only successful socialist revolution in history.